laksec/lnpt/Readme.md

 ## About Me

-I'm Jadapalli Lakshmaiah, passionate about uncovering vulnerabilities and securing digital systems.
+I'm Jadapalli Lakshmaiah, Passionate about uncovering vulnerabilities and securing digital systems.
 I specialize in web application security, with hands-on experience in bug bounty hunting and cutting-edge security research.

 ## Expertise